hyunwoogu/dynamic_bias/README.md

 # Decision-consistent bias mediated by drift dynamics of human visual working memory

+**Disclaimer: This branch is under construction.
+Please visit the main branch for the compatibility with the paper.**

 This repository hosts the source code for our paper.

 [Preprint](https://www.biorxiv.org/content/10.1101/2023.06.28.546818v1)